djclancy/maternal_mortality_US/README.md

 * Public health officials.

+## Week 4 Tasks
+* BIG GOAL: FINALIZE BIG DATA SET
+* Confirm what years we should analyze (with justification): 2010 - 2019, 2010 - 2023, pre-2010
+* Identify states that have enough maternal death data to justify a state-level model analysis (DONE)
+* Create big dataset that includes all the data that has been gathered
+* * Separate by state
+  * Separate by region
+* Find number of counties per state that are considered "maternity care deserts"
+* Investigate risk categories so that categorical modeling can be performed
+* Start modeling!

 ## Week 2 Tasks
 * Gather and clean regional data from the CDC (by year).
+(NOT DONE YET)
 * Add the data from the CDC on obesity rates, nutrition, and other healthy lifestyle datasets.
+(DONE)
 * State-by-state data for states with a lot of data.
+(NOT DONE YET)
 * Search for data on access on maternal care/hospital access (possibly looking through news articles for their data).
+(NOT DONE YET)
 * Try to find risk categories for the data.
+(SORTA DONE)
 * Try to incorporate race data for regional data.
+(DONE)
 * Looking at age-ranges for regional data.
+(DONE)